The Science

 Travel Workouts:

 Don’t let travel disrupt your fitness routine.
-Perform exercises like resistance band rows, planks, or seated leg lifts and use BFR during to enhance cardiovascular and muscular benefits without extra effort.
+Perform exercises like resistance band rows, planks, or seated leg lifts and use BFR.

 During Long Flights or Commutes:

-Use BFR to maintain circulation and prevent muscle stiffness during extended periods of sitting and stay active on long flights.
+Use BFR to maintain the blood circulation and prevent muscle stiffness during extended periods of sitting on long flights.

 Increased Caloric Burn:

-The hypoxic environment created by BFR stimulates the release of growth hormone (GH) and other metabolic hormones, which enhance fat metabolism (Loenneke et al., 2012).
+The hypoxic environment created by BFR stimulates the release of growth hormone (GH) and other metabolic hormones, which may enhance the fat metabolism (Loenneke et al., 2012).

 Aging and Longevity: